10 – Ashes To Ashes – Scary Monsters

 1983’s ‘Let’s Dance’ continued Bowie’s relentlessly tactful slicing and dicing of 1980s musical stereotypes.
 The record is to this day, one of Bowie’s most successful commercial works.
 Boasting tracks like the titular song, ‘China Girl,’ and ‘Modern Love,’ that shouldn’t come as a surprise.
 ‘Let’s Dance’ finds perfect ground between danceable 80s club music and sonically layered production.
 The inclusion of Stevie Ray Vaughan on guitar certainly helped, too.

 The Berlin trilogy is one the most fascinating album arcs in history.
 From 1976 to 1977, Bowie released three vastly different albums.
 They all did, however, run in similar veins of experimentalism.
-Hopped up on cocaine and hanging out in Berlin for awhile, the Thin White Duke got weird.
+Hopped up on cocaine and hanging out in Berlin for a while, the Thin White Duke got weird.
 He started playing with instrumental layering, saxophone, eclectic synthesizers, and vocal variations.
-‘Sound and Vision’ off the middle album, ‘Low,’ is a terrific look into Bowie’s carefree headspace during this era.
+‘Sound and Vision’ of the middle album, ‘Low,’ is a terrific look into David Bowie’s carefree headspace during this era.

 ‘Heroes’ is the most fondly revisited record of the Berlin trilogy, and the album that finalized it.
 It’s one of those albums that enters the exceedingly rare classification of a “perfect record.”
 There isn’t a track on it that isn’t jaw-dropping.
 ‘Blackout,’ a bit of a deep cut from the middle of the collection, is one that outshines even the famous title track.
 (Honorable mention: ‘Joe The Lion,’ the performance art-inspired track toward the front of the album, is another exceptional highlight of ‘Heroes.’)

 # 4 – Space Oddity – David Bowie